 Gynene was diagnosed with stage 4 lung cancer in 2013.
 She moved across the country to live with her sister.
 I last saw her when she and a friend visited her old friends in California.
 I didn’t know it was her farewell tour.

 Ethel published her memoirs, “Snapshots and a Bagel” a few years ago.
 At her book launch, the local bookstore was packed with friends, family, and book lovers.
 Oh, and Isabel Allende introduced her.
 Onstage, Ethel told stories of people who had had an impact on her life and her work with daycares for the economically disadvantaged in Marin county.
 Her book was stacked into tall piles on a table at the back.
 The room glowed with love.

 Genyne and Ethel died on the same morning of the same day: One on the West coast, one on the East coast.
 Ethel’s book is in the world.
 Genyne’s beautiful work is not.
-David Whyte wrote that when someone dies, we also miss how they loved what they loved.
+David Whyte writes that when someone dies, we also miss what they loved through their eyes.
 Genyne loved my writing group and me in a particular manner that was all her own.
 She loved her characters in a manner that made her work glow.
 I miss Ethel.
 I miss Genyne.

 What stories do you have inside that want to find a home in the world?
 Sometimes It Looks Like That began as a baby turtle step.

 - First, I wrote down a “You’ll never guess what happened…” story about one of my first days teaching at a continuation high school–because I couldn’t believe it had happened.

 - Months later, I joined a writing workshop based on narrative non-fiction.

 - I shared the “You’ll never guess” story in the workshop and was encouraged to edit and keep going.